-- Obstructive sleep apnea is related to mechanics.
+It is related to mechanics.
 It is similar to snoring because it occurs then the structures around the throat block the airway completely.

-- Central sleep apnea originates in the brain, where signals to breathe are inhibited during sleep.
+This type of Sleep Apnea originates in the brain, where signals to breathe are inhibited during sleep.

 Central sleep apnea and obstructive sleep apnea may occur simultaneously.
 Diagnostic evaluation enables us to determine if mechanical assistance would improve the symptoms of sleep apnea.

 Symptoms of Sleep Apnea